JacobBradleyKenyon/Twitter_Mining_ShinyR_App/README.md

 # Twitter_Mining_ShinyR_App

 Twitter mining application using RStudio and shinyR.
-If one wishes to run this application on a local machine they will need to obtain the proper twitter credentials (Access Token, Access Secret, Consumer Key & Consumer Secret) using a twitter account.
+If one wishes to run this application on a local machine you will need to obtain the Access token to Twitter (Access Token, Access Secret, Consumer Key & Consumer Secret) using a twitter account.
 Simply paste twitter credentials into the code, ensure that "app.R" and "www" folder are in the same directory, then run the code.

 If you do not have a twitter account you can follow the link below to a working example.
 # https://jacobbradleykenyon.shinyapps.io/TwitMine/